What Binoculars Does The Army Use?

 Scopes are optics that magnify your targets with the help of glass optics – allowing you to shoot at a target that is much further than the naked eye can gauge precisely.
 They are usually found mounted on top of rifles, and with all things considered – are one of the most effective upgrades that can be done to a rifle, military or civilian alike.

 Inside the scope is a crosshair, which gives the user an aiming point to determine where to center their target to confirm a hit when they pull the trigger.
-Here are some of the scopes found in military use below.
+Some of the scopes found in military use are below.

 Fixed scopes give the user a fixed magnification level that allows them to shoot from a considerable distance away from the target.
 However, because the magnification is fixed, there is no zooming in or out on a fixed scope – what you see in the scope is what you get.